 But, buyer beware, not all US banks are created equal and you can waste a lot of time and money trying to open accounts if you go to the wrong ones!

-In this article, we’re going to walk you through the entire process of how (and why) to open a bank account in the US as a non-resident.
+In this article, we’re going to walk you through the entire process of how (and why) to open accounts in the United States as a non-resident.

 Now, if you’re looking to find a way to open a US bank account from overseas (or open a US bank account online), your options are going to be extremely limited.
 While rare, there are special exceptions and circumstances where this is still possible.
 We’ll share more insights on this below.